uktrade/data-hub-frontend/README.md

     You can access the server on port 3000, [http://localhost:3000](http://localhost:3000).
 You can also run a remote debug session over port 9229 if using webstorm/Intellij or Visual Studio Code.

-3. Optionally, you can point the frontend to a different backend:

-    ```bash
-    API_ROOT=example.com docker-compose up frontend
-    ```

-    If using the mock-sso instance specified in `docker-compose.yml`, you will also need to specify the `MOCK_SSO_USERNAME` environment variable in `.env`.
-    This value should correspond with an `Advisor.email` value in the Data Hub backend

 ### Running project natively